shipyardapp/Shipyard-Documentation/docs/blueprint-library/google-sheets/google-sheets-overview.md

 Shipyard's low-code Google Sheets blueprints allow users to connect their data in Google Sheets to the rest of their modern data stack.

+## Available Blueprints
 Shipyard currently has the following Blueprints readily available:
 - [Download Sheet to CSV](google-sheets-download-sheet-to-csv)
 - [Upload CSV to Sheet](google-sheets-upload-sheet-to-csv)
 - [Clear Data from Sheet](google-sheets-clear-data-from-sheet)

+## How to Use
 For information on how to set up these Blueprints successfully, please read through the [Google Sheets Authorization guide](google-sheets-authorization).

+## Open Source Code
+The code that powers these Blueprints is [available on our Github](https://github.com/shipyardapp/googlesheets-blueprints), open sourced under the Apache License 2.0.
+We'd love to have you contribute to others using Shipyard Blueprints by creating issues or submitting PRs.

 ## Helpful Google Sheets Links
 - [Google Sheets API Python Documentation](https://developers.google.com/sheets/api/quickstart/python)